bahadasx/ddl-data-prep/data-preparation.md

 ### Data Normalization

 According to [wikipedia](https://en.wikipedia.org/wiki/Canonical_form#Computing), the reduction of data to any kind of canonical form is commonly called data normalization.
-In the context of Entity Resolution, this is the process of disambiguating or standardizing the data, which will help improve matching.
+In the context of entity resolution, this is the process of disambiguating or standardizing the data, which will help improve matching.
 Below are some examples of normalization techniques:

 ##### Convert to all lower case

 It is helpful to have all text standardized to the same case prior to doing comparison.
-Doing is helpful so all characters are standardized, but also can improve the performance of any matching processes.
+Doing so is helpful so all characters are standardized, but also can improve the performance of any matching processes.

 ##### Remove whitespace